WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 In this block, Students learn resolving conflicts in software development and get to know Java, the JDK and Standard Libraries.

-### 3. Advanced Concepts: OOP, File Handling, Collections
+### 3. Advanced Java Concepts: OOP, File Handling, Collections

 #### What will Students learn?

-* Concepts of Object-Oriented Programming
 * Inheritance, Abstract Classes and Interfaces
 * Read and Write files with Java File I/O
 * Abstract Programming with Generics